What is Roskilde?

 A temporary Danish city built out of music, tents, volunteers, orange canvas and a lot of love.

-Roskilde Festival 2026 runs from 27 Jun – 4 Jul 2026at the Roskilde Festival site near Darupvej.
-Official facts put it at 130,000+ participants, about 87,000 unique daily visitors, around 50,000 tents, 2.5 million square metres of total site, seven music stages, nine other festival venues and roughly 27,000 volunteers.
+The scale is the stable bit.
+Official facts put Roskilde at 130,000+ participants, about 87,000 unique daily visitors, around 50,000 tents, 2.5 million square metres of total site, seven music stages, nine other festival venues and roughly 27,000 volunteers.
 For the week, Roskilde says it ranks as Denmark's fourth-largest city.

 Location